 4.4 Despite the increase in workers since 2007 data from the APS suggests that unemployment in the Borough has increased over time.
-The proportion of working age people unemployed in Christchurch is shown to have increased from 3.7% to 5.5%.
-Whilst significant, this increase is below that seen across the whole Bournemouth/Poole HMA and the South West as a whole.
+The proportion of working age people unemployed in Poole is shown to have increased from 3.3% to 6.1% - the figure of 6.1% is the same as the regional average but well below the national figure of 7.8%.
 The trend of increased unemployment is confirmed by analysis of Jobseekers Allowance (JSA) claimant numbers as shown in the figure below (which runs to June 2011).